synthesized-io/fairlens/docs/user_guide/fairness.rst

   P(R \mid A = a) = P(R \mid A = b)\quad \forall a,b \in A

-While Barocas, Hardt et. al propose 2 alternative fairness or non-discrimination criteria, separation and sufficiency, which are applicable to a range of problems, we have chosen to work with independence because of its generality [2]_.
+While Barocas et. al propose 2 alternative fairness or non-discrimination criteria, separation and sufficiency, which are applicable to a range of problems, we have chosen to work with independence because of its generality [2]_.
 Working with this abstract definition of fairness, we quantify the bias of a variable :math:`T` in a group :math:`a`, as the statistical distance between the the probability distributions of :math:`P(T \mid A = a)` and :math:`P(T)`.